Francis of Paola: Diet

 Francis followed a diet not only free from animal flesh, but also from all animal-derived foods, such as eggs and dairy products.
-One of the vows of the order he founded was the abstinence from meat, fish, eggs, butter, cheese and milk.
 Francis has been described as a vegan.

-The two major movements in this order were humility and non-violence.
-The word "Minim" refers to living as the smallest or least, or embracing humility, simplicity, and plainness.
-The call to non-violence and absence of cruelty was expressed through not doing harm to any creature.
+From its founding, this order became known for two major charisms: humility and non-violence.
+"Minim" implies living as the smallest or least, or embracing humility, simplicity and frugality.
+Expressed through avoiding harm to any creature is the call to non-violence and repudiation of cruelty.

 Gift of prophecy

-It was believed that Francis was favored with the gift of prophecy.
-He apparently foretold to several persons, in the years 1447, 1448, and 1449, the taking of Constantinople by the Turks, which happened on 29 May 1453, under the command of Mahomet II, when Constantine Palaeologus, the last Christian emperor, was killed in battle.
+It was believed that Francis had the gift of prophecy.
+The taking of Constantinople by the Turks was apparently foretold by him, not only to several persons but also on more than one occasion: 1447, 1448 and 1449.
+On 29 May 1453 the city was conquered under the command of Mehmed II.
+Constantine Palaiologos XI, the last Christian emperor, was killed in battle.

 Theodoor van Thulden painted a mystic episode that was said to have occurred over a century earlier.
 It depicts Francis of Paola, who was revered in France because he visited the country in 1482, at the bedside of Louise of Savoy to announce that she will give birth to the next king of France, the future Francis I. In 1515, King Louis XII died without a male heir and the throne went to Francis I, of the royal family's Valois-Angoulême branch.
 Louise of Savoy and her spouse, the Count of Angoulême, who is almost certainly the figure depicted to the left of the bed, decided to name the child Francis in honor of the saint.